softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 > Plain text passwords

-If your database is every compromised then the attacker now has all of the credentials for all of your users.
+If your database is ever compromised then the attacker now has all of the credentials for all of your users.
 That might allow them access to valuable monetary, proprietary, or confidential data.
-Even if your application has little value to compromise, it is common for passwords to be reused on different website.
+Even if your application has little value to compromise, it is common for passwords to be reused on different websites.
 For example, if Juan reused his super secret password `p@33w0r6` on his school account, bank application, and his shopping websites.

 By hashing the passwords the attacker cannot simply read the password from the database and use it to log in to an account.